NEONScience/NEON-Data-Skills/_posts/DATAVIZ/2016-08-23-DataVis-plotly-R.md

     # set plotly API key
     Sys.setenv("plotly_api_key"="YOUR_api_key")

 ### Step 3: Create Plotly plot
 There are lots of ways to plot with the plotly package.
-We breifly describe two basic functions `plotly()` and `ggplotly()`.
+We briefly describe two basic functions `plotly()` and `ggplotly()`.
 For more information on plotting in R with Plotly, check out the
 <a href="https://plot.ly/r/" target="_blank"> Plotly R library page.